Stocks fall broadly on Wall Street, adding to recent losses

-NEW YORK (AP) — Stocks fell broadly in morning trading on Wall Street Monday, adding to their recent losses as the Federal Reserve stays focused on raising interest rates to fight historically hot inflation.
+NEW YORK (AP) — Stocks fell broadly in midday trading on Wall Street Monday, as investors remain unnerved by the Federal Reserve's pledge to keep interest rates high as long as it takes to tame inflation.

-Inflation, its impact on the economy and the Fed's battle plan remain Wall Street's main focus.
-Last week, the central bank indicated it will raise rates into next year as it tries to quell demand and bring down prices for goods and services.
+Inflation, its impact on the economy and the Fed’s battle plan remain Wall Street’s main focus.
+Last week, Fed chief Jerome Powell indicated the central bank will raise rates into next year and keep them elevated as it tries to quell demand and bring down prices for goods and services.

-The Fed’s last two hikes have been by 0.75 points, and Wall Street is expecting a third such increase in September, according to CME Group.

 Investors have been closely watching economic reports to get a better sense of how much the economy is slowing and whether inflation is starting to cool from the hottest levels in four decades.